no4kar/task-manager_node-express-db/README.md

-# Node Todos with SQLite Database
+# Node Task Manager with SQLite Database

-This project is a simple todos server built with Node.js and SQLite3.
+This project is a simple [task manager server](https://node-todos-with-db.onrender.com/) built with Node.js with [Express.js](https://expressjs.com/) and SQLite3 DB controlled by [Sequelize ORM](https://sequelize.org/).
 It includes [API documentation using Swagger](https://node-todos-with-db.onrender.com/api-docs/) and is configured to support TypeScript for development.

 ## Warning